George C. Baxley

 A1 - The bottom gap in the backward five is relatively open (Kai).

-A2 - The diagonal downstroke in the adjoining character stops before
+A2 - The diagonal downstroke in the adjoining character stops short of

 the upper horizontal stroke (Tei).